People with Type 2 diabetes often take metformin as first-line therapy to help stabilize their blood glucose.

 The team says many therapies in diabetes management are short-lived, which is why it’s useful to test for long-term effects.

-But this study showed that a combo regimen of dapagliflozin and exenatide continued to control patients’ glucose for over two years.
+This study showed that a combo regimen of dapagliflozin and exenatide continued to control patients’ glucose for over two years.
+This is very encouraging.